DeAlb0/panzoom/README.md

   - use the '+' and '-' key to enlarge or make it smaller = zoom in and out
   - press '*' or 'x' on the numeric keypad to return to default size and position
   - press '/' or '&divide;' on the numeric keypad to see the image in real size, even if that is too big for the window and requires panning to see everything
-  - use the enter key to leave full window mode
+  - use the Enter or Esc key to leave full window mode

 Where does it work
 ------------------